telerik/fiddler-everywhere-docs/introduction.md

 ---
 title: Introduction
-description: "Try now the Fiddler Everywhere cross-platform, web-debugging, HTTP-request proxy and use it for any browser, system or platform to ensure high performance of your processes."
+description: "Try now the Fiddler Everywhere cross-platform, web-debugging, HTTP-request proxy and use it for any browser, system, or platform to ensure high performance of your processes."
 slug: introduction
 publish: true
 position: 0